Was Helen Schucman psychic?

 They say that my sermons are hollow, not holy.
 I agree with them because I myself am not holy.
 The Buddha’s teaching guides people to the place where there is nothing special . . .
 People often misunderstand faith as kind of ecstasy of intoxication . . .
 True faith is sobering up from such intoxication.

 In my experience, it was helpful to treat the course as a course, allow it to function as if functioned, and then move on.
-A Course in Miracles introduces you to an inner teacher that it calls the Holy Spirit, and that teacher takes over the curriculum.
+A Course in Miracles introduces us to an inner teacher that it calls the Holy Spirit, and that teacher takes over the curriculum.
 It is deeply personal and deeply effective.
-One doubles down on their study and – when the times comes, which it does – let the whole thing go.
+One doubles down on their study and – when the times comes, which it does – lets the whole thing go.

 Thus, beyond the high drama and supernatural special effects so many of us project onto the course, there is the simple promise of becoming peaceful and happy to an almost exquisite degree, simply by seeing the self for what is and thus ending our personal resistance to experience.
 That is the real promise, and the real joy.
 And for it, my gratitude to Helen Schucman is immense.